 Dr. Palmer’s professional background is no less impressive, including early experience with Ghana’s Food and Drugs Authority and the country’s Cocoa Board.
 While completing her doctorate, she joined the Canadian Food Inspection Agency (CFIA) as a Developmental Meat Inspector.
 When she finished her studies, she remained with CFIA, working at slaughter and processing plants in Lacombe and Edmonton.
 From there, she transitioned to CAAIN, which she sees as a natural progression, leveraging, as it does, her significant livestock project management experience, while keeping her involved in agricultural innovation and satisfying her passion for ensuring the efficiency, safety, and quality of our agri-food sector.

 Away from the office, Patience prioritizes faith and family, volunteering as a Sunday school teacher and cooking for, and spending time with, her husband and their two daughters.

 Patience can be reached at email@example.com.

 Julie’s 25 years of public- and private-sector experience in all things finance and accounting make her the perfect person to develop, implement, and maintain CAAIN’s financial management tools, functions, and procedures.
 Her duties require that she work closely with the members of our funded projects to ensure their compliance with Government of Canada fiscal reporting requirements.
-Julie holds a Bachelor of Business Administration degree and is pursuing a Master’s degree in Corporate Finance.
+Julie holds a Bachelor of Business Administration degree, is pursuing a Master’s degree in Corporate Finance, and has her Certified in Management designation.
 Fluently bilingual, she moved to Alberta from Quebec 15 years ago.